GenericMappingTools/gmt/doc/rst/source/sphdistance.rst

 .. _-G:

 **-G**\ *grdfile*
-    Name of the output grid to hold the computed distances.
+    Name of the output grid to hold the computed distances (but see **-E** for other node value options).

 Optional Arguments
 ------------------